Football Friday action on KELOLAND SportsZone

 SIOUX FALLS, S.D.
 (KELO) — High school football players will take to the field on Friday evening across KELOLAND.

-If you aren’t able to make it a game, you can watch the best plays at 10:15 p.m.
+If you aren’t able to make it you a game, you can watch the Game of the Week livestream at 6 p.m.
 CT.
+This week’s game features #4 Jefferson vs. #2 Harrisburg.
+KELOLAND’s Grant Sweeter will have play-by-play.

 Watch for highlights from these games on the KELOLAND SportsZone Friday evening: